ktomk/pipelines/README.md

 ### Todo

+- Traverse up from the current working directory to find a file with the basename (`--basename <basename>`) changing the root directory to it.
+- Support for private Docker repositories
+- Caches support, first of all for Composer to better handle offline scenarios
 - Check Docker existence before running
-- Override the default user
-- Pass environment variable file(s) (`--env-file`)
 - Stop at manual steps (`--no-manual` to override)
-- Run specific steps of a pipeline only
+- Run specific steps of a pipeline (only)
-- More accessible offline preparation (`--docker-pull-images`)
+- More accessible offline preparation (e.g.
+  `--docker-pull-images`)
-- Write limitations section about the file-format support
+- Write section about the file format support/limitations
 - Pipeline file properties support
     - clone (1)
     - max-time (1)
     - size (1)
     - step.trigger (1)
-    - artifacts (1)
     - definitions (1)
-- Full keep control (`--keep [always|error|never]`) to be able to prevent keeping containers on error.
 - Validation command for bitbucket-pipelines.yml files (so far `--show` gives error on parts it runs over and non zero exit code)
-- Verify steps of a single command to see if it matches an executable script file or not in the project.
+- Verify steps of a single command to see if it matches an executable script file or not in the project
-- Write exit status section about used exit codes
+- Write exit status section about used exit codes (1 for argument input errors, 2 for system errors caused by argument input values (if so), also `--show` file format validation etc.)
 - Get VCS revision from working directory
-- Use a different project directory `--project-dir <path>` for the working tree to operate on which otherwise is the working directory.
+- Use a different project directory `--project-dir <path>` to specify the root path to deploy into the container, which currently is the working directory (`--working-dir <path>`)
-- Run on a specific revision, reference it (`--revision <ref>`).
+- Run on a specific revision, reference it (`--revision <ref>`);
-  Needs a clean VCS checkout in a temporary folder which then should be copied into the container.
+  needs a clean VCS checkout in a temporary folder which then should be copied into the container
-- The default image can even be overridden (`--default-image`).
+- Override the default image name (`--default-image <name>`)
 - Option to not mount docker.sock

 (1) if it is considered that it applies to running local